 - Someone with depression needs consistent support.
 This can be draining, especially if it lasts for long periods of time.
 It is, however, one of the most important parts of successful treatment.
 People with depression can feel alone and isolated -- giving consistent support and understanding are critical.

-- Help the person with depression to stick to their treatment plan.
+- Help the person with depression stick to their treatment plan.
 This means making sure that medicines are available if prescribed, being available to participate in therapy sessions with the person if needed, helping make recommended lifestyle changes, and encouraging the person to follow up with the proper health care provider, especially if the treatment needs to be adjusted.

 Tips for the Caregiver

-Living with a person who has depression can be very difficult and stressful on family members and friends.
+Living with a person who has depression can be very difficult and stressful for family members and friends.
 Here are some suggestions for living with a person who has depression that may make things easier for you and more beneficial for the depressed person:

 - Recognize that depression is often expressed as hostility, rejection, and irritability.

 - Adopt an interaction style that puts the depressed person in charge.
 For example, instead of suggesting, "Let's go to the movies tonight," try this: "I'd like to see a movie tonight.
 Which one of these do you want to see with me?"

 - Encourage the depressed person to seek professional help.
 Accompany and support your loved one, but make it clear that it is their responsibility to get better.